Shelby High School (Ohio): History

 The original Central School was dedicated in 1875 in downtown Shelby in the Central Park area.
 Later Shelby Central High School was built as an addition to Central School in 1901 which faced East Main on the corner of Main and High School Avenue.
 That building was later replaced by the new Shelby High School built in the years 1924-1925 which was behind Central High School at the end of Park Avenue along the three-way intersection of Park Ave, Mack Ave, and High School Ave.
 That building was added onto in 1938, 1951, and 1969.
 This building has since been demolished in September/October 2013 and the land will serve as a parking lot after the land has been cleared.
 Demolition began with the 1951 music/shop wing progressed to the 1969/1938 additions and was completed by razing the original 1924 building.
 The old Central High School was later demolished in 1950 and replaced by the current Central Elementary School built in the same year.

 In 1965 Shelby Senior High School was built on W. Smiley Ave. located next to Sunset Dr. and the land that would become the Shelby YMCA.
-When the present school was built the old school bell from the 1875 Central High was installed near the front entrance to the senior high.
+When the present school was built, the old school bell from the 1875 Central High was installed near the front entrance to the senior high.
 At that time the 1924 Shelby High School was turned into a junior high school housing grades 7-9 from 1965-1970 and grades 7-8 from 1970-2013.
 At the beginning of the 1995-1996 school year, the building became Shelby Middle School.

-In 2010, a 24 million dollar bond to build a new high school passed.
+In 2010, a $24 million bond to build a new high school was passed by local voters.
+Efforts were made more rigorously after an initial bond was voted down.
+Teachers, staff, and students took to the community to discuss the poor conditions of the aging buildings, presenting water from pipes that sat overnight, discussed the lack of air conditioning, and the overcrowding of the buildings that were initially designed when Shelby’s population was closer to a village.
+The bond passed on the second attempt and construction began in fall of 2011.
 Construction of the new Shelby High School was completed 2 days before the 2013-2014 school year began.
 The Shelby Middle School moved into the 1965 school, housing grades six through eight.
 The new school is equipped with various new technologies that the previous building was incapable of housing.
 The new building also has a separate auxiliary gym housed behind the main gym in a separate building.
 With the loss of the 1924 structure and theater, a new 764-seat theater was built in the new school to replace it.